 Chinese culture recommends a one-month period of postnatal confinement for new mothers.

-Although it is great to have all the help you can get as a new mother, it is best to follow your instincts about what you feel works for you and keeps you comfortable during your recuperation period.
+Although it’s great to have all the help you can get as a new mother.
+It’s best to follow your instincts on what works for you to be comfortable during your recuperation period.

-Delicious hot meals loaded with ginger to help expel wind may not be on your usual menu, but if someone is lovingly preparing it for you on a daily basis while you get your much-needed rest, then by all means let them send the confinement dishes your way!
+Delicious food loaded with ginger to help expel wind may not be on your usual menu.
+But if someone is lovingly preparing it on a daily basis while you get your much-needed rest, then by all means let them send the confinement dishes your way!

-If you’re feeling sticky and uncomfortable after a long day in the sweltering heat, there is no harm in having a nice shower to cleanse yourself and feel re-energised to focus on your baby.
+If you’re uncomfortable after a long day in the sweltering heat; there is no harm in having a nice shower, to cleanse and feel re-energized to focus on your baby.

-When your mother fusses over you and insists that you leave the housework for someone else to handle while you recover, it won’t hurt to listen and just put your feet up.
+When your mother fusses and insists for someone else to handle chores while you recover, it won’t hurt to listen and just put your feet up.